benobab/voting-app-project/README.md

 **Unauthenticated User**
 - [ ] As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
 - [ ] As an unauthenticated or authenticated user, I can see the results of polls in chart form.
 (This could be implemented using Chart.js or Google Charts.)
+-
+### Tasks
+- [x] Initialise the project
+- [ ] Create mongo database on mongolab
+- [ ] Create project on google cloud console to be able to log into the project
+- [ ] Create the models
+- [ ] Create the template (with a custom menu according to the authentication)